For more help on writing resolutions, read Make A Difference: Write that Resolution.

 Phone: 800-798-1822 x3202

 Bylaws and regular resolutions are due 90 days before the annual Council meeting.
-The 2018 Council meeting will be held on Saturday, September 29, and Sunday, September 30 in San Diego, CA. The deadline for resolutions for the 2018 Council meeting is Sunday, July 1, 2018.
-The resolutions will be due by this date, even though it is a Sunday.
+The 2023 Council meeting is Oct.
+7-8 in Philadelphia.
+The deadline for resolutions for the 2023 Council meeting is July 10.

 Each resolution must be submitted by at least two members of the College.
-In the case of a chapter or section, a letter of endorsement must accompany such resolution from the president or chair representing the sponsoring body.
-If submitting by e-mail, the letter of endorsement can be either attached to the e-mail or embedded in the body of the e-mail.
+In the case of a resolution submitted by a component body, a letter or email of endorsement must accompany such resolution from the president, chapter executive, or chair representing the component body.
+If submitting by email, the letter endorsement can be either attached to the email or embedded in the body of the email.
+(See also Resolution Preparation Checklist)

 All resolutions from national ACEP committees must be submitted to the Board of Directors for review prior to the resolution deadline.
 This usually occurs at the June Board of Directors meeting.
 If the Board approves the submission of the resolution, then the resolution carries the endorsement of the committee and the Board of Directors.